-Appendix A: Exploring the SOM hyper-parameters: node number, initial lattice neighbor width, learning rate
+Appendix A: Exploring the SOM hyperparameters: node number, initial lattice neighbor width, and learning rate

-SOMs are characterized by several hyper-parameters (Section 3): the number of rows Lr and of columns Lc, the initial learning rate $\epsilon_0$ , the initial lattice neighbor width $\sigma_0$ .
-In this Section, we explore how changing the hyper-parameters changes the convergence of the map.
+SOMs are characterized by several hyperparameters (Sect.
+3), including the number of rows $L{\rm r}$ and of columns $L{\rm c}$ , the initial learning rate $\epsilon_0$ , and the initial lattice neighbor width $\sigma_0$ .
+In this section, we explore how changing the hyperparameters changes the convergence of the map.
 The features we use are F1 in Table 1.
-Libraries for the automatic selection of SOM hyper-parameters are available; however we prefer, at this stage, manual hyper-parameter selection, to familiarize ourselves with the classification procedure and expected outcomes in different simulated scenarios.
+Libraries for the automatic selection of SOM hyperparameters are available; however, we prefer, at this stage, manual hyperparameter selection to familiarize ourselves with the classification procedure and expected outcomes in different simulated scenarios.

-In Figure A1 we see the evolution of the quantization error $Q_e$ , Eq.
-4, with the number of iterations, $\tau$ , changing the number of nodes (panel a), the initial learning rate $\epsilon_0$ (panel b), the initial lattice neighbor width $\sigma_0$ (panel c).
-The number of iterations used is larger than three epochs, to ensure that each training data point is presented to the SOM an adequate number of times.
-In Figure A1, panel a to c, the standard deviation of the quantization errors strongly reduces as a function of the iteration number, a consequence of the iteration number-dependent evolution we impose on the learning rate and on the lattice neighbor width.
+In Fig. A1, we see the evolution of the quantization error $Q{\rm E}$ (Eq.
+4) with the number of iterations, $\tau$ , changing the number of nodes (panel a), the initial learning rate $\epsilon_0$ (panel b), and the initial lattice neighbor width $\sigma_0$ (panel c).
+The number of iterations used is larger than three epochs to ensure that each training data point is presented to the SOM an adequate number of times.
+In Fig. A1a-c, the standard deviation of the quantization errors strongly reduces as a function of the iteration number, which is a consequence of the iteration-number-dependent evolution we impose on the learning rate and on the lattice neighbor width.

 A more recent version of the SOM that does not depend on the iteration number has been proposed by Rougier and Boniface (2011a).
-This Dynamic Self-Organizing Map (DSOM) has been successfully used by Amaya et al. (2020) to classify different solar wind types.
-In this work, we have decided to use the original SOM algorithm as the results already show very good convergence to meaningful classes.
+This dynamic self-organizing map (DSOM) has been successfully used by Amaya et al. (2020) to clas-